Bodies bleed. Some moan, most breathe, all are dressed in finery.

 “Boss, a caster!”
 Jacob drops Beorn and charges through a set of ornate doors that are open at the hall’s end.

-Colgrevance turns and runs to the large opening for the mansion’s ballroom.
+Colgrevance turns and follows, running to the large opening for the mansion’s ballroom.
 A dozen nobles, servants, and minstrels hug the walls.
 Surrounded by candles at the center, an emaciated elvish woman waves dusky gray arms and chants.

 Jacob leaps to kick her, but his foot bounces off a transparent shield of energy, encasing her like armor.